Upper bounds on charging power and tangible advantage in quantum batteries

-and a charger Hamiltonian $H_c$ represented by a collection of spins to which instantaneous kicks of strength $\beta$ are imparted at periodic intervals of $\tau$ \cite{haake1987classical,chaudhury2009quantum, krithika2019nmr}:
+and a charger Hamiltonian $H_C$ represented by a collection of spins to which instantaneous kicks of strength $\beta$ are imparted at periodic intervals of $\tau$ \cite{haake1987classical,chaudhury2009quantum, krithika2019nmr}:

-In this, the angular momentum operators are composed of smaller spins \cite{ghose2008chaos,dogra2019quantum,sreeram2021out}, { i.e.}, $J_{\alpha}= \sum_{i=1}^N \sigma_{\alpha}^i,$ where $\alpha=x,y,z$ with $N$ being the number of spins in the chain, and $\sigma_{\alpha}$ are the Pauli matrices for spin-$\frac{1}{2}$.
+In this, the angular momentum operators are composed of smaller spins \cite{ghose2008chaos,dogra2019quantum,sreeram2021out}, { i.e.}, $J_{\alpha}= \sum_{i=1}^N \sigma_{\alpha}^i,$ where $\alpha=x,y,z$ with $N$ being the number of spins in the chain {such that $j=N/2$}, and $\sigma_{\alpha}$ are the Pauli matrices for spin-$\frac{1}{2}$.
 In terms of individual spins, the Hamiltonian $H_C$ can be explicitly written as

 In $H_C$, the term $J_z=\left(\sum_{i=1}^N \sigma_z^i \right)^2$ leads to coupling of each spin with every other spin via two-body interactions as shown in Fig. \ref{fig:spinchain}.
 During the time interval between consecutive kicks, only $J_y=\sum_{i=1}^N \sigma_y^i$ term is present, leading to a continuous precession.
-At the instance of a kick, the impulsive nonlinear torsion is turns on, whose strength is determined by $\beta.$ { Physically, such delta kicks are realized by brief electromagnetic pulses—either at radio frequencies or in the microwave range—or via direct magnetic field pulses, depending on the experimental platform \cite{chaudhury2009quantum, neill2016ergodic,krithika2019nmr}.} The kicks could be modelled by a strong square pulse lasting $\epsilon \rightarrow 0$ in time, with the strength $f(t) \sim 1/\epsilon$, acting periodically. { Therefore, at the kicks, the physical Hamiltonian becomes} $ H_C= { \frac{\pi}{2} J_y + \beta \frac{J_z^2}{2j} \times f(t),}$ Since $f(t)$ does not vary with system size, we may as well set $f(t)=1$ to check the extensivity of the Hamiltonian.
+At the instance of a kick, the impulsive nonlinear torsion is turns on, whose strength is determined by $\beta.$ { Physically, such delta kicks are realized differently experimental platforms \cite{chaudhury2009quantum, neill2016ergodic,krithika2019nmr}.} {In NMR experiments \cite{krithika2019nmr} with nuclear spins, kicks are applied using short RF pulse, while nonlinear rotation was realized using spin-spin couplings.
+In the superconducting qubit system \cite{neill2016ergodic}, the delta kick is implemented through tunable transmon couplings.
+In cold atom experiments with Cs atoms \cite{chaudhury2009quantum}, delta kicks were implemented using short magnetic field pulse.} Usually, the kicks could be modelled by a strong square pulse lasting $\epsilon \rightarrow 0$ in time, with the strength $f(t) \sim 1/\epsilon$ acting periodically. { Therefore, at the kicks, the physical Hamiltonian becomes} $ H_C= { \frac{\pi}{2} J_y + \beta \frac{J_z^2}{2j} \times f(t).}$ Since $f(t)$ does not vary with system size, we may as well set $f(t)=1$ to check the extensivity of the Hamiltonian.

 Figure \ref{fig:scaling} displays the norm and variance of $H_C$.
 At instants when kicks are applied, $H_C= \frac{\pi}{2} J_y + \beta \frac{J_z^2}{2j}$ with $\beta=7$, and during the time interval between consecutive kicks $H_C= \frac{\pi}{2} J_y$.
 Note that $\beta=7$ is the fully chaotic regime for $H_C$.
 It is clear from Fig. \ref{fig:scaling}(a) that the kicked spin chain Hamiltonian $H_C$ is extensive at the instants of kicks and in between kicks.
 As the numerical results show in Fig. \ref{fig:scaling}(a), $J_y$ and $J_z^2/2j$ scale linearly with $N$, and therefore the mean energy growing linearly ($\sim N$) is to be expected.